jansensan/research-methodologies-notes/readme.md

 Definition:

 - Difference between the median of the first half, and the median of the second half.
-It is a measure of dispersion.

 Notes:

+- Measure of dispersion.
 - ⚠️ Can *only* be used when distribution is *not* normal.

 Symbol used: